ftonneau/texture.kak/README.md

 This plugin is an alternative to [splash.kak](https://github.com/ftonneau/splash.kak).
 Two issues with splash.kak are worth mentioning.

-First, the triangular parts of the splash.kak logo involve UTF-8 characters that are guaranteed to match rectangular cell height only on a VTE-based terminal (where they are drawn as actual geometric shapes).
+First, the triangular parts of the splash.kak logo involve UTF-8 characters that are guaranteed to match cell height only on a VTE-based terminal (where they are drawn as actual geometric shapes).
 Other terminals will draw these characters as text, with potentially desastrous results unless one relies on special fonts (as in [this solution](https://github.com/Hjagu09/splash.kak) by [Hjagu09](https://github.com/Hjagu09)).

-Second, even on VTE-based terminals and/or with an adequate font, the splash.kak logo looks good only within a narrow range of combinations of cell width and height (combinations which depend both on the terminal and on the chosen font).
+Second, even on VTE-based terminals or with an adequate font, the splash.kak logo looks good only within a narrow range of combinations of cell width and height (combinations which depend both on the terminal and on the chosen font).
 Outside of this narrow range, the letter K that the logo represents will look distorted.

 Texture **eliminates these problems** by relying only on plain ASCII characters and allowing the width/height ratio of the logo to be adjusted.